SUSE-Cloud/socok8s/doc/source/operations.rst

 ---------------------

-The deployment of OpenStack components in SUSE Containerized OpenStack is directed by Shipyard, the Airship platform's DAG controller, So Shipyard is one of the best places to begin troubleshooting deployment problems.
+The deployment of OpenStack components in SUSE Containerized OpenStack is directed by Shipyard, the Airship platform's directed acyclic graph (DAG) controller, so Shipyard is one of the best places to begin troubleshooting deployment problems.
 The Shipyard CLI client authenticates with Keystone, so the following environment variables must be set before running any commands:

 .. code-block:: console

    export OS_USERNAME=shipyard
-   export OS_PASSWORD=$(kubectl get secret -n ucp shipyard-keystone-user -o json | jq -r '.data.OS_PASSWORD' | base64 -d)
+   export OS_PASSWORD=$(kubectl get secret -n ucp shipyard-keystone-user \
+   -o json | jq -r '.data.OS_PASSWORD' | base64 -d)

 .. note::